 When my firstborn was a baby, I was so concerned about everything.
 It’s so hard to be a parent.
 You want to do what’s best for your child and what’s best is not always known.
 One day something is the greatest idea ever, the next day it’s the worst.
 Like they say on Project Runway, “one day you’re in, the next you’re out.”

 When I read the recent reports on high levels of metals in baby food I immediately thought, this is so concerning!
 What do you do?
 How do you avoid them?
 Is it even possible?
-I’ve done some research and yes, it is possible.
-I’m happy to say that it’s easy even!
+I’ve done some research, and yes, it is possible.
+I’m happy to say that it’s simple!